Works & Road Closures List View

 Work boundaries: Crocodile Crescent, Mount St John

-Normal work hours: 6am to 6pm Monday to Saturday and where possible, Night Works 6pm – 6am
+Normal work hours: 6am to 6pm Saturday to Sunday.

-Council is planning to deliver roadworks along Crocodile Crescent between Tarzan Street and Dundee Street, Mount St John.
+Council is undertaking roadworks along Crocodile Crescent between Tarzan Street and Dundee Street, Mount St John.

 This project is part of Council’s annual Roadworks program, which aims to maintain our Council controlled road network to ensure the community’s transportation needs are adequately met and continue to support the growth of our region.